WouldYouKindly/wouldyoukindly.github.io/wishlist.md

 <!-- Rec by TRIH -->
 - [The Marriage of Cadmus and Harmony](https://www.waterstones.com/book/9780241399200) by Roberto Calasso
+- [The Greeks and the Irrational](https://www.amazon.co.uk/Greeks-Irrational-R-Dodds/dp/1684224241) by E R Dodds
 ## Stuff

 I like stuff that makes life a bit easier.
 If you have a good recommendation, sharing it with me